emecsthon/faq/README.md

 ### Which hardware will be available?

 You can decide to either use a STM32 Nucleo Board or a FPGA for your project.
-We will provide you with general eletronic components (resistors, leds, capacitors...) as well as lab equipment (multimeters, solder stations ...).
-Furthermore, the following sensor kit will be available twice:
+We will provide you with general eletronic components (resistors, leds, capacitors...), two sets of [sensors](https://www.reichelt.de/arduino-40-in-1-sensor-kit-sensors-and-modules-ard-sensor-kit-2-p159951.html?GROUPID=8244&START=0&OFFSET=16&SID=92XK25ZawQAUAAAC5KkhA45f6fe75137e2419a87a9fc7ce302b13&LANGUAGE=EN&&r=1), as well as lab equipment (multimeters, solder stations ...).

 ### How can we order hardware?

 Each group will get a budget of 50€ to order additional hardware.
 You should think a bit about your project before the event.
-We can order from reichelt.com, conrad.com, farnell.com and de.rs-online.com/web/.
+We can order from [reichelt.com](https://reichelt.com), [conrad.com](https://conrad.com), [farnell.com](https://farnell.com) and [rs-online.com](https://de.rs-online.com/web/).
 Make sure your hardware is available and can be delivered in time.
 Please send us your wishlist until friday if possible.

 ### I already got some hardware at home which I want to use.
 Can I bring it?

-Sure.
-But you will need to either use the Nucleo or the FPGA in your project.
-Also make sure the hardware you bring is disassembled, so no half-finished projects ;)
+Please, contact one of the organisers for more details about the case with you exact Hardware.

+### Can not only TU Kaiserslautern student participate?

+Yes, of course.

 ### Should I bring my Laptop?